-- for strings/varchars add
+- For strings/varchars add

-default '', so strings in applications at least will be zero-length string and not undefined/null/nothing (helps to avoid unnecessary errors)
+default '', so strings in applications will at least be zero-length string and not undefined/null/nothing (helps to avoid unnecessary errors)

-- do not use spaces or non-alphanumeric symbols in table name or field name
+- Do not use spaces or non-alphanumeric symbols in table name or field name

 Create Table Example (SQL Server style):